 With a fast-growing Turkish e-commerce market, new legislation and administrative measures are expected in the near future.

-The Act Concerning Compensation of Terror-Originated Losses No. 5233 dated 17 July 2004 regulates procedure and principles for compensation by means of amicable manners for the losses suffered by real persons and legal entities.
+The Act Concerning Compensation of Terror-Originated Losses No. 5233, dated 17 July 2004, regulates procedures and principles for compensation by means of amicable manners for the losses suffered by real persons and legal entities.
 Accordingly, the state compensates the losses arising from terror activities that cause:

 - damage to livestock, trees, crops, and other movable and immovable assets;

 - bodily injuries, disability, casualties, and relevant treatment or funeral expenses; and

 - deprivation resulting from being unable to reach the owned assets.